 SEDAR Background

-From its beginnings in 2002 with the South Atlantic Fishery Management Council and NOAA Fisheries Southeast Fisheries Science Center and Southeast Regional Office, the program has grown to include the Gulf of Mexico and Caribbean Fishery Management Councils, the Atlantic States and Gulf States Marine Fisheries Commissions, and NOAA Fisheries HMS Division.
+From its beginnings in 2002 with the South Atlantic Fishery Management Council and NOAA Fisheries Southeast Fisheries Science Center and Southeast Regional Office, the program has grown to include the Gulf and Caribbean Fishery Management Councils, the Atlantic States and Gulf States Marine Fisheries Commissions, and NOAA Fisheries HMS Division.
 Program guidance is provided through a Steering Committee, composed of representatives from the 3 Councils, 2 Commissions, and 3 NOAA Fisheries Offices, collectively referred to in the Program as “Cooperators”.
 SEDAR is operated as a Council process, with dedicated staff and administered through the South Atlantic Fishery Management Council.

 All SEDAR workshops and webinars are open to the public and all information related to those assessments is available here on this website.
 Public comment, in person or in writing, is accepted throughout the process as well as during subsequent review and action by the cooperating agencies.
 Workshop times and locations are noticed in advance through the Federal Register and posted on this site.